David Ogilvy, the guy Wikipedia calls The Father of Advertising, said this:

 …and do you need a copywriter or a sales person…?

-I wrote a book about that: How to Write to Connect, Persuade, and Sell – I’d say the book will give you a good sense that I know what I’m talking about – let me know if you’d like a flick through it…
+I wrote a book about that: Grab ‘em by the vowels – I’d say it’ll give you a good sense that I know what I’m talking about – let me know if you want to flick through it…

 …or see the results.
-Email me if you’d like to see the direct mail letter I wrote that helped a startup company take the lead in a race against the biggest finance institutions on this planet…
+Email me if you’d like to see the direct mail letter I wrote that helped a startup company take the lead in a race against the biggest finance institutions on our pretty planet…

 Here’s another thing that can make a big difference: voice…